 Documentary Wedding Photographer

-I’m Josh, a relaxed Documentary Wedding Photographer.
-Creating photographs has been a passion of mine for as long as I can remember.
-I feel that I owe some of my most memorable experiences to my pursuit of great images.
-It has encouraged me to visit some incredible destinations and meet inspirational people that I otherwise would not have had a chance to interact with.
-Although I have been serious about photography since my teens, it wasn’t until I relocated to the Philippines that I developed my passion for documentary and street photography.
-The streets of Southeast Asia are where I honed my craft and learnt to see as a Documentary Wedding Photographer.
+We are are a relaxed Documentary Wedding Photographer and Videographer.
+Creating photographs and video has been our passion as long as we can remember.
+We both feel that I owe some of my most memorable experiences to our pursuit of stunning images and cinematography.
+It has encouraged us to visit some incredible destinations and meet inspirational people that we otherwise would not have had a chance to meet.
+Although we have both been serious about photography and film since our teens, it was when we started travelling around the Philippines that we developed our passion for documentary photography and film.
+The streets of Southeast Asia are we honed our crafts and learnt to see as a Documentary Wedding Photographer and Film Maker.

-After spending five years travelling in and around the Philippines with my camera, I moved back to England and now live in Wokingham with my wife, Shishi and my beautiful two-year-old daughter, Sophie.
-I have found working as a Documentary Wedding Photographer to be the ideal fit for me.
-A wedding is a perfect occasion where I can apply my unobtrusive documentary style to capturing special moments and emotions from one of the most important days in a person’s life.
+After spending five years travelling in and around the Philippines with our cameras, We moved back to England and now live in Wokingham as husband and wife along with our beautiful two-year-old daughter, Sophie.
+We have found working as a Documentary Wedding Photographer and filmmaker to be the ideal fit.
+A wedding is a perfect occasion where we can apply our unobtrusive documentary style to capturing special moments and emotions from one of the most memorable days in a person’s life.

 I am always happy when I’m on the beach, and Krabi Island, Ao Nang and Pranang Beach are so beautiful Shishi (my wife) had to drag me away kicking and screaming when it was time to leave for our flight back to Bangkok